TheUpshot/Bedfellows/introduction.md

 At last, we arrive at the final report type scores by normalizing scores in `unnormalized_report_type_scores`.
 Normalization is achieved by dividing all scores by maximum score stored in `max_report_type_score`.
 This way we ensure that scores fall in a scale from 0 to 1.

 #### In Depth

 One could argue a more objective measure of time such as date is to be preferred over report type for the purposes of pinpointing how early in the election cycle a donation is made, especially seeing as date is an attribute readily available in table fec_contributions.
 We choose to go with report types because they provide for a convenient grouping of donations made around the same time but not quite on the same date.
 Had we used date for this analysis, we would have had to come up with a method for clustering dates.
 If we look at report types as FEC-sanctioned clusters, it follows that we favored using a method already in place over devising a new one.

 In fact, even report types are too granular a measure for our purposes, so much so that we grouped similar ones together in the process of assigning them weights.
 For instance, a weight of 1 is assigned to report types 12C, 12G, 12P, 12R, 12S, 30G, 30R, 30S in both even and odd years, and MY, M7, M8, M9, M10, M11 and M12 in even years.
 These report types represent donations made within a few months of Election Day.
 The goal is to differentiate between donations made very early in the election cycle, which get a weight of 4, and donations made towards the end of the campaign, which get a score of 1.
 Scores of 2 and 3 are assigned for donations in between.
-File report_types.csv lists the weight assigned to each report type score.
+File `report_types.csv` lists the weight assigned to each report type score, which can easily be changed.
 Weight assignments are of course an editorial decision and as such are subject to criticism.

 ### Periodicity Scores